-There are strict compliance requirements around dental and healthcare waste.
+There are strict compliance requirements around healthcare and dental waste.
 It must be correctly segregated, appropriately labelled and packaged for transport, stored safely in a secure place and described accurately on all documentation.
 But we know that you didn’t choose a career in dental care to focus on the complexities of waste management - that’s our passion!

 Segregate and store each type of specialist waste separately from your general waste.

 Either on an agreed regular schedule or you can contact us for additional or ad-hoc collections.

 All your waste is compliantly and securely processed, giving you peace of mind.

 Compliant waste management is critical in the protection of people, the environment and our communities.

 Poor waste management exposes employees, waste handlers and the community to infections, toxic effects and injuries.
 Such as air, water pollution, disease and needle stick injuries.

 Failure to correctly segregate, store, transport and treat healthcare waste can result in pollution, prosecution, fines and bad publicity.